slashingweapon/as-perod/Mosyph.md

 (This event may be the origin of the month of charity, where villagers and farmers set baskets of food outside their doorsteps every night in midsummer.)

 In time the geas ran its course and Mosyph was no longer bound by the hated son's last command.
 He hid his face and journeyed east, away from known lands.
 Still hunted for his crimes, he traveled in secret.
-After a year of running he reached the Great River [[Yeron]].
+After a year of running he reached the Great River [Yeron](Yeron.html).
 In the night he stole a fishing boat, crossed the water, and was not seen again for neigh a human lifetime.

-= Mosyph In The East =
+# Mosyph In The East

 As little as we know about Mosyph's youth, we know even less about his days beyond the Yeron.
 Many greedy kings along the river have tried to extend their rule over it, but all such projects fail.
 The far forests belong forever to the fey people, the second children of the gods, beings so wild enough they do not worship their own creators.